2i2c-org/team-compass/projects/managed-hubs/incidents.md

 When an {term}`Incident` is declared, we trigger a special response in order to ensure that it is resolved quickly.
-This section describes our incident response process, major roles and terminology, and what to expect.[^pager-duty][^google-sre][^acm-blog][^wikimedia-clinic-duty].
+This section describes our incident response process, major roles and terminology, and what to expect.[^google-sre][^acm-blog][^wikimedia-clinic-duty].

 [^incident-refs]: The [PagerDuty Incident Response Guide](https://response.pagerduty.com/) is a good description of the Incident Command role and how it relates to similar roles.

 [^google-sre]: The [Google SRE Incident response guide](https://sre.google/workbook/incident-response/) has a wealth of information about incident response and distributed SRE teams.

-[^acm-blog]: [https://queue.acm.org/detail.cfm?id=3380779](This ACM blog post) describes the complexity of coordinating across a team of distributed responders during an incident, and notes a places where Incident Commander roles may actually hinder responsiveness.
+[^acm-blog]: This [https://queue.acm.org/detail.cfm?id=3380779](ACM blog post) describes the complexity of coordinating across a team of distributed responders during an incident, and notes a places where Incident Commander roles may actually hinder responsiveness.
 It is a good lesson in the complexity of incidents with distributed teams!

 [^wikimedia-clinic-duty]: The [WikiMedia Clinic Duty](https://wikitech.wikimedia.org/wiki/SRE/Clinic_Duty#Responsibilities) process also inspired our process here, and is a great overall workflow around distributed SRE.